A Real Need or GAS (Gear Acquisition Syndrome)

 Where are the controls, size and lenses?

 Camerasize.com is an excellent site for seeing where camera controls are located, how they compare in size to other cameras and the size of lenses.
 In the images below, you can see the site provides you with a view of the front, back and top.
 There is also a sideways view.
 It also allows you to add any lens made for that camera, including third-party lenses.
+This also means you can compare sizes of cameras and lenses.

 Camera Reviews

-• Three Blind Men and an Elephant Productions also provide in-depth reviews in perhaps a more poetic fashion.
+- Three Blind Men and an Elephant Productions also provide in-depth reviews in perhaps a more poetic fashion.

-• On the lighter side, Kai W’s Youtube channel provides a more amusing approach to camera reviewing.
+- On the lighter side, Kai W’s YouTube channel provides a more amusing approach to camera reviewing.

-There are other comparison tools that might be useful:
+Other comparison tools might be helpful to:

 What size is the sensor?

 Sensor size impacts how large you can print, image quality and depth of field.
 When I consider a camera, the smallest sensor that appeals to me is an APSC sensor.
 That is not to say smaller sensors might not be just fine for others, but my choices are influenced by making large prints.
 If you are only posting on the internet or wanting smaller prints, smaller sensors like 4/3 sensors and one-inch sensors might be just the thing.
-Even the smaller sensors in iPhones make excellent eight by ten images.
+Even the smaller sensors in iPhones make excellent eight-by-ten images.

 The chart below gives you some idea of the relationship between the sizes of sensors.